Punjabi kabaddi: Super Kabaddi League

 Super Kabaddi League (SKL) is a professional-level kabaddi league in Pakistan.
 Its inaugural season was played from 1 to 10 May 2018 in Lahore.
 This league follows a city-based franchise model.[3]
 More than a 100 Kabaddi players from Pakistan and abroad were presented in the players' draft, which took place on 23 April 2018, in Lahore.
 International players from Sri Lanka, Iran, Bangladesh, and Malaysia participated in the inaugural edition.

 Women's Kabaddi World Cup

 The first Women's Kabaddi World Cup was held in Patna, India in 2012.
 India won the championship, defeating Iran in the finals.
 India retained the title in 2013, defeating debutants New Zealand in the finals.

-Asian Kabaddi Cup
+Asia Kabaddi Cup

 The Asia Kabaddi Cup has been held twice in consecutive years.
 The inaugural tournament was held in 2011 in Iran.
 In 2012, the Asia Kabaddi Cup was held in Lahore, Pakistan, from 1 to 5 November.
-In the 2012 ASIA Kabaddi Cup, Pakistan won against India with a technical win after the Indian team forfeited the match following a dispute.
+In the 2012 Asia Kabaddi Cup, Pakistan won against India with a technical win after the Indian team forfeited the match following a dispute.